-- They have an up to date awareness of Online Safety matters and of Dawley Brook Primary School's Online Safety policy and practices; - They have read and understood the most recent guidance specified in Keeping Children Safe in Education 2022; - They have read, understood and signed the school/academy Staff Acceptable Use Agreements (AUA's); - They encourage pupils to develop good habits when using ICT to keep themselves safe; - They report any suspected misuse or problem to the Online Safety Officer or Headteacher for investigation as appropriate; - Digital communications with pupils (email, video conferencing, applications etc.) should be on a professional level and only carried out using official school systems; - Online Safety issues are embedded in all aspects of the curriculum, in line with the statutory 2014 curriculum requirements; - Pupils understand and follow the school Online Safety Policy and acceptable use agreements; - Pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations; - They monitor computing activity in lessons, extra-curricular and extended school activities; - They are aware of Online Safety issues related to the use of mobile phones, cameras and hand-held devices, including their personally owned devices and that they monitor their use and implement current school policies with regard to the use of these devices in the school or during extended school activities. - In lessons, where internet use is pre-planned, pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches; - Pupils understand that there are sanctions for inappropriate use of technologies, including peer on peer abuse, and the school will implement these sanctions in accordance with the AUA or any statements included in other policies; - Pupils understand that the school may investigate any reported misuse of systems, by pupils, out of school hours as part of 'safeguarding' procedures.
+- They have an up to date awareness of Online Safety matters and of Dawley Brook Primary School's Online Safety policy and practices, including responsibilities in relation to filtering and monitoring and how to escalate concerns when identified. - They have read and understood the most recent guidance specified in Keeping Children Safe in Education 2023; - They have read, understood and signed the school Staff Acceptable Use Agreements (AUA's); - They encourage pupils to develop good habits when using ICT to keep themselves safe; - They report any suspected misuse or problem to the Online Safety Officer or Headteacher for investigation as appropriate; - Digital communications with pupils (email, video conferencing, applications etc.) should be on a professional level and only carried out using official school systems; - Online Safety issues are embedded in all aspects of the curriculum, in line with the statutory 2014 curriculum requirements and RSE statutory guidance; - Pupils understand and follow the school Online Safety Policy and Acceptable Use Agreements (AUAs); - Pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations; - They monitor computing activity in lessons, extra-curricular and extended school activities; - They are aware of Online Safety issues related to the use of mobile phones, cameras and hand-held or wearable devices that have the capability of connecting via 4G/5G, including their personally owned devices and that they monitor their use and implement current school policies with regard to the use of these devices in the school or during extended school activities. - In lessons, where internet use is pre-planned, pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches; - Pupils understand that there are sanctions for inappropriate use of technologies, including peer on peer abuse, and the school will implement these sanctions in accordance with the AUA or any statements included in other policies; - Pupils understand that the school may investigate any reported misuse of systems, by pupils, out of school hours as part of 'safeguarding' procedures.